Back

 • How does it work?
 First you calculate the property’s net operating income, then apply a capitalization rate to arrive at the property’s value.

-• Calculate Net Operating Income: To determine the property’s net operating income (NOI), Calculate the property’s annual income after deducting all operating expenses.
+• Calculate the Net Operating Income: To determine the property’s net operating income (NOI), Calculate the property’s annual income after deducting all operating expenses.

 • Apply a Capitalization Rate: Next, Apply a capitalization rate.
 How?
 Divide the NOI by an appropriate capitalization rate (a rate that reflects the market’s expected rate of return) to arrive at the property’s value.